FAQs

 -

-- If tenant does respond:- Court may schedule a hearing or mediation
+- Court may schedule a hearing or mediation

 - Bring evidence of unpaid rent/damages